 Halifax County is full of doers, not watchers.
 From its earliest days, when quill was put to parchment and tool to stone, its residents have helped steer the region and nation.
 It’s no different today.
 Interesting museums, well-crafted food and drink, and natural wonders – each offered with plenty of Southern hospitality – create numerous hands-on adventures.
 Here are eight you must try.

-1 Count Sylvan Heights Bird Park’s more than 2,500 birdsScotland NeckSee on map
+1 Count Sylvan Heights Bird Park’s 2,500+ birdsScotland NeckSee on map

 2 Savor local tastes at longtime favorite Ralph’s Barbecue